 A slice of frittata served cold is a great addition to any picnic.
 You can use whatever vegetables or herbs you have in a frittata and it tastes great served warm from the oven at home or cold in a scenic setting.
 This recipe from Jo Ingleby for Kids Cheese and Vegetable Frittata is perfect for picnics. https://www.bbc.co.uk/food/recipes/kids_cheese_and_79582

 Making your own pizza is a lot healthier than shop bought pizzas and you can customise the pizza to include your favourite toppings and add lots of extra veg.
 This pizza from Change4Life is great for getting the kids involved in making it. https://www.nhs.uk/change4life/recipes/four-seasons-pizza

 It is important when we are eating outdoors to remember to be safe with food.
-Firstly, during the pandemic, it is important to wash our hands for 20 seconds to reduce our risk of catching coronavirus.
 If handwashing facilities are not available, then it is important to use hand sanitiser before eating.

 It’s also a good idea to use a cool bag with plenty of frozen ice packs to make sure your food stays cool.